Chairperson – Nina Willment, Royal Holloway University of London

 Website Officer – Alexander Ford, UCL

 I recently completed my MSc in Geography at UCL, having undertaken the ‘Environment, Politics and Society’ course.
-I am now based in Rome waiting for a posting with the FAO.
+I am now based in Rome working at the FAO to better implement the FAO’s Small Scale Fishery Guidelines.
 My research focuses on post-harvest small-scale supply chains.
 I also have a strong working knowledge of Marine Protected Areas, socio-ecological relationships and ecosystem range and distribution shifts.

 Social Media Officer – Camilo Torres, University of Aberdeen